-This option is available to studies meeting the roll-out criteria where the lead nation is England or Wales, but not to single site studies.
-Alternative review arrangements are in place where the lead nation is Scotland.
+Both options are available to studies meeting the roll-out criteria where the lead nation is England or Wales.

-Applicants submitting studies through the HRA-managed route have the option to request up to three trusts or health boards for the HRA to approach to undertake the review.
+Applicants submitting studies through the HRA-managed route have the choice to request up to three trusts or health boards for the HRA to approach to undertake the review.
 Alternatively, we will select HRA registered reviewers with the appropriate experience in the study field, such as paediatric oncology.
-In either instance, the entire review process will be managed by the HRA.

 Applicants submitting studies through the self-managed route will manage the selection of reviewers and the review process.
 Reviewers undertaking the review on behalf of the applicant should meet the following criteria: